Updated: May 30, 2023

 Other At-Risk Youth Centers and Facilities, Treatment Centers for At-Risk Youth, or Programs for Troubled Teens

-While some of these solutions may be a bit expensive, many offer financial help, accept health insurance, and offer scholarships for families that cannot afford to send their troubled teens to such programs.
+While some of these solutions may be a bit expensive, many offer financial help, accept health insurance, and offer scholarships for families that cannot afford to send their troubled teens to a rehabilitation or teen residential treatment program.

 • What options exist when you try counseling and therapy, and there is little to no improvement?

-• Does my child need a residential treatment center, and how do I know which one?
+• Does my child need or benefit from a residential treatment center?

 Speak to an expert about What are At Risk Youth Centers? and how it may help your child.